MoooseBoi/nvim/README.md

-# Nvim-config
+## nvim
-My configuration for neovim
+My configuration for neovim, feel free to steal :)